meldig/SQL/doc/instructions_creation_objets.md

 );

 -- 2. Commentaires de la tables
-COMMENT ON TABLE table_name IS '...';
+COMMENT ON TABLE TABLE_NAME IS '...';
 COMMENT ON COLUMN table_name.champ1 IS '...';
 COMMENT ON COLUMN table_name.champ2 IS '...';
 COMMENT ON COLUMN table_name.champ3 IS '...';